usnistgov/MJPdes/README.md

 A discrete event simulation engine for multi-job production

-Multi-job production systems are production systems where jobs of specified job types flow through all workcenters (machines) of the main line, but the processing time of at each workcenter, depending on it job type, may differ.
+Multi-job production systems are production systems where jobs of specified job types flow through all workcenters (machines) of the main line, but the processing time at each workcenter may differ according to the job's job type.

-The terminology used in this document follows that of reference [1].
+The terminology used in this mostly document follows that of reference [1].

 The program currently enables modeling of asynchronous production lines consisting of machines separated by non-zero sized buffers.
 Machine reliability is exponential (i.e. modeled as a continuous-time